 And all of this without a day of college.

 But Davis also built houses.
 For example, he built this house for himself on College Avenue in South Hemphill Heights in 1914 when he was about thirty.
 Note the quatrefoil.

 In 1929 Davis built an addition to the Ralston Purina mill east of downtown.
 (Photo from University of Texas at Arlington Library.)

-Davis also built the house next door at 3146 College Avenue (1922).
-The Devitt house technically is on the 3146 College Avenue lot.
+Davis also built the house at 3146 College Avenue (1922) next to his own.
+The Devitt apart-home technically is on the 3146 College Avenue lot.
 The Devitt house can be seen on the left, the Davis house on the right.

 Note the decorative concrete wall along the side of the 3146 College Avenue house–surely the signature of a concrete master.

 These two apart-homes (1936) face each other on Waits Avenue.
-But the unusual design of the apart-homes made them difficult to sell.
+But in the 1930s the unusual design of the apart-homes made them difficult to sell.